 - 1. Drive the vehicle 20 miles (30 km) or until it reaches normal operating temperature. - 2.
 Park the vehicle on a level surface and engage the parking brake. - 3.
 With the parking brake engaged and your foot on the brake pedal, start the engine and move the gearshift lever through all of the gear ranges.
 Allow sufficient time for each gear to engage. - 4.
 Latch the gearshift lever in P (Park) and leave the engine running. - 5.
 Remove the dipstick, wiping it clean with a clean, dry lint free rag.
-If necessary, refer to Identifying components in the engine compartment in this chapter for the location of the dipstick.
-(For vehicles with the EcoBoost engine, move the air filter assembly aside to access the transmission dipstick.
-See Changing the air filter element for more information).
+If necessary, refer to Identifying components in the engine compartment in this chapter for the location of the dipstick. - 6.
+Install the dipstick making sure it is fully seated in the filler tube.

-- 6. Install the dipstick making sure it is fully seated in the filler tube. - 7.
-Remove the dipstick and inspect the fluid level.
+7. Remove the dipstick and inspect the fluid level.
 The fluid should be in the designated areas for normal operating temperature.